India hungry for rate cut despite economic growth seen outstripping China

 For the 2014/15 fiscal year growth is expected at 7.4 percent, up from 6.9 percent in 2013/14, using the new series.

-On Wednesday, Rajan met Finance Minister Arun Jaitley, who has publicly favoured a rate cut, citing falling inflation.
+On Wednesday, Rajan met Finance Minister Arun Jaitley, who has publicly favored a rate cut, citing falling inflation.

 The RBI has already cut rates twice this year after inflation fell within its comfort zone, but it left them unchanged in April.